Department/Division

 2

-Plans, prepares and manages the development of the Agency's Procurement Program; develops, identifies, recommends and implements policies and procedures for procurement purposes; ensures program is in compliance with State and Federal rules and regulations; maintains appropriate records and files to document procurement activities and purchases.
+Plans, prepares and manages the development of the Agency's Project, Procurement, and Material Management (PPMM) Program; develops, identifies, recommends and implements policies and procedures for PPMM purposes; ensures program is in compliance with State and Federal rules and regulations; maintains appropriate records and files to document procurement activities and purchases.

 Daily 10%